Ayurveda: Indians have held the notion that the body is a temple for thousands of years. Knowing the link between nature, health, and beauty, they

 2. For Chinese royalty, mung beans

 Chinese empresses’ preferred homemade face mask was made of mashed mung beans.
 To calm and treat acne and swollen skin, these beans were crushed and used into a paste.
 This made for a nutritious and reasonably priced mask because it was loaded with protein and vitamins.
-We predict it would be rather simple to obtain it and try a similar method as these are primarily grown in China and India.
+We predict it will be rather simple to obtain it and try a similar method as these are primarily grown in China and India.
 Just make sure you choose organic, pesticide-free beans.
 It is also crucial to keep in mind that cooking beans may remove some of their nutrients, so use fresh beans instead.

 3. In the Elizabethan era, egg whites